 New creations, ranging from smoked and grilled ingredients to alcohol-free plant-based liquors, signature house craft beers and customer-tailored drinks will become the new unique selling point and a source of competitive advantage.

-In summary, the trends for 2018 are a logical sequel to the evolution of the sector in recent years.
+In summary, these trends are a logical sequel to the evolution of the sector in recent years.
 We should expect to find some astonishing new concepts around honest, transparent, highly-customized and specialized F&B, while also being mindful about profitability in a traditionally low-margin industry driven by high labor costs.
 Such developments are greatly inspiring and provide momentum, calling for a paradigm shift in not only what we do and how we do things, but also why.
 The seeds sown over the last couple of years should result in a promising 2018 vintage in this exciting industry.